On semibounded expansions of ordered groups: Introduction

 \end{defn}

-In \cite{es}, we showed that if \cal R is a real closed field and $\WR$ satisfies (DP) and (DIM), then $\WR$ defines no new smooth functions.
+As mentioned earlier, (DP) and (DIM) extend the corresponding properties from \cite{es} to the current setting.\footnote{We take the opportunity to correct two misprints in \cite{es}.
+First, in \cite[Definition 1.1]{es}, the phrase `$\cal L$-definable' should be replaced by `semialgebraic' (as the notation $\cal L$ was not defined there).
+Second, \cite[Definition 1.3]{es} should be the same with Definition \ref{def-dim} here, with $\cal L$ being the language of $\overline \R$.
+This is how those definitions are used in the rest of that paper.} In \cite{es}, we showed that if \cal R is a real closed field and $\WR$ satisfies (DP) and (DIM), then $\WR$ defines no new smooth functions.
 We extend this theorem to the semibounded setting over the reals (Theorem \ref{main2} below), in two steps.
-First, in Section \ref{sec-sa}, we prove the following result which holds without the assumption being over the reals.
-It guarantees that $\WR$ defines no new smooth functions that are not semialgebraic.
+First, in Section \ref{sec-sa}, we prove the following result which holds without the assumption of $\WR$ being over the reals.
+It ensures that $\WR$ defines no new smooth functions that are not semialgebraic.

-\begin{theorem} Let $\cal R$ be a reduct of a real closed field, and $\WR$ an expansion of $\cal R$ satisfying \textup{(DP)} and \textup{(DIM)}.
+\begin{theorem} Let $\cal R$ be a nonlinear reduct of a real closed field, and $\WR$ an expansion of $\cal R$ satisfying \textup{(DP)} and \textup{(DIM)}.
 Let $f: X\sub R^n\to R$ be a definable smooth function, with open semialgebraic domain $X$.
 Then $f$ is semialgebraic. \end{theorem}

-Second, in Section \ref{sec-Rdef}, we restrict \cal R to be over the reals and let $\WR=\la \cal R, P\ra$.
-Under these restrictions, we can use a result from Friedman-Miller \cite{FM} (Fact \ref{FM} below), in order to prove the following proposition.
+Second, in Section \ref{sec-Rdef}, we restrict \cal R over the reals and let $\WR=\la \cal R, P\ra$.
+Using a result from Friedman-Miller \cite{FM} (Fact \ref{FM} below), we prove the following proposition.
+Note that here $\cal R$ is any semibounded structure over the reals, not necessarily $\R_{sbd}$.